aekpalakorn/occupation-classification-career-mobility/README.md

   * Total number of samples compared
   * Number of correctly matched samples
   * Accuracy score (Any Match)
-``

 ## Jupyter Notebooks for Upward Mobility Analysis

-There are four main notebooks:
+The repository includes three primary notebooks and two optional ones:

-* **Dataset Construction.ipynb**: Constructs a cleaned, enriched career trajectories dataset of Bachelor’s degree holders, combining job and education records with demographic predictions and state-level economic data.
+* ``Dataset Construction.ipynb``: Constructs a cleaned, enriched career trajectories dataset of Bachelor’s degree holders, combining job and education records with demographic predictions and state-level economic data.
 Optimized for regression analyses of early-career mobility.

-* **Main Analysis.ipynb**: Fits logistic regression models to assess how gender, race, and job change types predict upward mobility.
+* ``Main Analysis.ipynb``: Fits logistic regression models to assess how gender, race, and job change types predict upward mobility.
 Explores intersectional disparities via interactions and gender-stratified models.

-* **Sensitivity Analysis.ipynb**: Performs multilevel Bayesian logistic regressions to evaluate robustness of main fixed-effect estimates under hierarchical random effects for occupation, industry, state, firm size, and career entry cohort.
+* ``Sensitivity Analysis.ipynb``: Conducts multilevel Bayesian logistic regressions to evaluate robustness of main fixed-effect estimates under hierarchical random effects for occupation, industry, state, firm size, and career entry cohort.

-* **Figures.ipynb**: Generates all figures from the paper, visualizing gender, race, and job change effects in early-career mobility.
-Reproduces the key plots for analysis and presentation purposes.
+* ``Figures.ipynb`` (Optional): Reproduces all major figures from the paper, including occupational transition heatmap and coeffcient plots.

+* ``OEWS Code Mapping.ipynb`` (Optional): Reproduces the pipeline for standardizing 6-digit occupational codes in BLS's Occupational Employment and Wage Estimates (OEWS) data to 6-digit O*NET-SOC 2019 codes.
+The stadardized OEWS data is then used for data enrichment in ``Dataset Construction.ipynb``.

 ## Files Description